 This development has led to the need to review and amalgamate a number of IALA documents into one set of interrelated documents, making it easier for members to acquire relevant information on various aspects of visual aids to navigation.

-Superseded documents

-This series of recommendations supersede the following IALA recommendations:

-IALA Recommendation for the colours of light signals on aids to navigation (Dec.
-1977);

-IALA Recommendation on the determination of the luminous intensity of a marine aid to navigation light (Dec.
-1977);

-IALA Recommendation on the calculation of the effective intensity of a rhythmic light (Nov.
-1980);

-Draft IALA Recommendation E-122 on the photometry of marine aids to navigation signal lights (Oct 2004);

-Recommendation for the notation of luminous intensity and range of lights (1966); and

-Recommendation for a definition of the nominal daytime range of maritime signal lights intended for the guidance of shipping by day (1974).

-The content of the abovementioned recommendations has been updated and amalgamated into this new series of recommendation.

 Scope of the R0200 (E-200) series or recommendations

 The R0200 (E-200) series of recommendations gives guidance on the recommended basic characteristics of marine signal lights i.e., luminous intensity (brightness), spectral properties (colour), how to measure or estimate their angular, temporal and colour characteristics and how to estimate how well the signal is perceived by the mariner from a distance.